-- 1. The organizer appoints all officials, and the names of these officials shall be announced at the competition and published in the program. - 2.
-Competition officials include the following positions: - a.
-Master of Ceremony (MC) - b.
-Adjudicators/Judges - c.
-Scrutineer - d.
-DJ - 3.
-One or more MC's shall present the entire event. - 4.
-The total number of adjudicators shall be no less than three (3), unless the competition is a NASSPDA authorized championship, in which case the total number shall be no less than five (5).
-The number of members of any panel of adjudicators must be uneven, and an effort shall be made to have it gender balanced. - 5.
-The DJ needs to be knowledgeable about required tempi and time limits (see Section D.3, Rules 2.1 & 2.2).
+- One or more MC's shall present the entire event. - The total number of adjudicators shall be no less than three (3), unless the competition is a NASSPDA authorized championship, in which case the total number shall be no less than five (5). - One or two Chair of Adjudicators shall be in charge during the entire competition. - The number of members of any panel of adjudicators must be uneven, and an effort shall be made to have it gender balanced. - The DJ needs to be knowledgeable about required tempi and time limits (see Section D.3, Rules 2.1 & 2.2).

-Rule 4.2 Staff & Volunteers
+B.4.2 Staff & Volunteers

-- 1. The organizer is required to hire and/or assign staff and/or volunteers for the following tasks/areas:
+The organizer is required to hire and/or assign staff and/or volunteers for the following tasks/areas:

-- a.
-Registration/Competition Desk
+- o Registration/Competition Desk

-- b.
-"Runners" to assist the Scrutineer
+- o "Runners" to assist the Scrutineer

-- c.
-On-Deck Captain
+- o On-Deck Captain (assembles and organizes each heat entering the floor)

-- 2. Competition Desk
+B.4.3 Competition Desk